-The advanced training that MFPD officers possess allows them to better minimize conflict, stabilize dangerous situations, and effectively communicate with the public.
+The advanced training MFPD officers receive allows them to better minimize conflict, stabilize dangerous situations, and effectively communicate with the public.
 Moreover, the department's well-trained personnel take pride in leaving [positive impressions](#) with the community.
-Consequently, it should come as no surprise that complaints against MFPD personnel are limited and use-of-force incidents involving officers are relatively few (37,407 calls-for-service - 22 use of force instances - force was used in less than .059% of calls).
+Consequently, it should come as no surprise that complaints against MFPD personnel are infrequent and use-of-force incidents involving officers are relatively few (33,511 calls-for-service - 51 use of force instances - force was used in less than .15% of calls).